lp-wan/archi/schc-architecture.md

 <!--- (compiled with:  "kdrfc schc-architecture.md" ) -->

+This document describes the necessary elements for using SCHC in any network and over any protocol.
-The IETF LPWAN WG defined the necessary operations to enable IPv6 over selected Low-Power Wide Area Networking (LPWAN) radio technologies.
+The first elements of SCHC were done at the IETF LPWAN WG, to reduce the header overhead of the different protocols and to define the operations required for enabling IPv6 on selected Low-Power Wide Area Networking (LPWAN) radio technologies.
-{{-Overview}} presents an overview of those technologies.
+{{-Overview}} presents an overview of these technologies.

-The Static Context Header Compression (SCHC) {{rfc8724}} technology is the core product of the IETF LPWAN working group and was the basis to form the SCHC Working Group.
-{{rfc8724}} defines a generic framework for header compression and fragmentation, based on a static context that is pre-installed on the SCHC endpoints.
+{{rfc8724}} defines a generic mechanism for header compression and fragmentation, based on a static context that is pre-installed on the SCHC endpoints.
+The context uses descriptive tables of the headers called SCHC Rules and

-This document details the constitutive elements of a SCHC-based solution, and how the solution can be deployed.
-It provides a general architecture for a SCHC deployment, positioning the required specifications, describing the possible deployment types, and indicating models whereby the rules can be distributed and installed to enable reliable and scalable operations.
+{{rfc9363}} formalize the SCHC Rule format through a YANG Data Model.

+The initial target for SCHC was a very constrained networks as the LPWAN networks, which allowed a very simple architecture, where all SCHC packets are sent directly to an end point that can process them.
+This document defines general architecture that can be applied without any modification to the LPWAN environment but extends the capabilities of SCHC for deployment in any network.

+This document more formally introduces the concepts and vocabulary of SCHC for a more global usage.

 # Requirements Language